averagebeard/react-hamburger/README.md

 | `topBarHeight` |   `number`   |  `px` |   Height of the bar that holds the `HamburgerIcon` and any other contents placed inside the `TopBar`  |    `60`   |    `topBar.height`    |
 | `topBarGutter` |   `number`   |  `px` |              Space between the contents of the `HamburgerIcon` and the edge of the screen             |    `0`    |    `topBar.gutter`    |
 |  `TopContent`  | `React.Node` |  N/A  |                          Any content to render alongside the `HamburgerIcon`                          |   `null`  |          N/A          |

+## Types

+In some instances, the prop type and the `Theme` type are different.
+Refer to the above tables and `Theme` type listed below to ensure you are passing the correct prop-type.

 ### Custom Types